Neo-Hao/Web-Scraping-from-USGSA/README.md

 2. Ran the whole script first
 3. Run the function totalData(start, end); you have to specify the start and end parameters as the integeters, and their range is from 1 to 43150.

+By the way, if you are curious where the RIN number data was retrieved, you can check <a href="http://www.reginfo.gov/public/do/eAgendaSearchResult" target="_blank">this page</a>.
+Click "Download All RIN Data in XML", you will get a XML file.
+We get all the RIN numbers from the XML file.

 <h2>Warning:</h2>

 Please <strong>BE SURE</strong> to check with US General Service Administration with their specification about web scraping before you use this script.